HEALTHY LIVING

 According to the NHANES study, about 60 percent of adults who did not meet the recommended amount of protein daily reported skipping at least one meal.

-One way to ensure you're getting enough protein is to incorporate a carefully planned healthy snack, like a Ensure® Max Protein drink, into your day.
+One way to ensure you're getting enough protein is to incorporate a carefully planned healthy snack, like an Ensure® Max Protein drink, into your day.
 It's a quick and simple way to eat right, especially when you're on the go or don't have time for a full meal.

 Recipes